 The Rise of the “Play to Earn” (P2E) Gaming Culture

-While the world of gaming may have come from humble beginnings, technological and cultural advances have transformed it into a multibillion-dollar industry.
+Technological and cultural advances have led to the consistent rise in gaming to create part of the cultural fabric on its way to becoming a multibillion-dollar industry.
 Video games that were introduced in the 1970s and played on television sets have evolved into massive multiplayer games with the advent of consoles, the internet and developments in computer technology.

 Enter the blockchain and metaverse technology which has spawned a movement that is redefining gaming entertainment.
-In its wake, a culture has formed where gamers now want to own their avatars and corresponding digital assets while having the freedomto profit from trading these assets without ransferability restrictions.
-The legacy internet model of trading participation, engagement and privacy for entertainment no longer resonates with this gamer community and a revolutionary movement has formed to change this model forever.
+In its wake, a culture has formed where gamers now want to own their avatars and corresponding digital assets while having the freedom to profit from trading these assets without restriction.
+The legacy internet model of walled gardens with company ownership and no longer resonates with this gamer community and a revolutionary movement has formed to change this model forever.

-Today’s gamer wants to trade their contributions to a platform for a share of ownership and governance in the platform they helped create.
-This cultural shift is driving the convergence of investing, gaming and gambling into a new category of gaming entertainment.
+Today’s gamer wants to own and control their assets.
 Those at the forefront of this rapidly growing movement don’t just want to play games for fun anymore - they want to play with a purpose; the prospect of earning, owning and having a seat at the table.

 Silks builds upon these models to deliver a gaming experience that today’s gamers covet – an entertainment platform driven by the engagement, involvement, investment and contributions of its participants.
 This foundation will allow for years of exciting gameplay and has the potential to organically grow the Silks ecosystem in ways we can only imagine and can’t predict.